 In May 2021 our camera crew headed up north to Wester Ross in the Scottish Highlands to film a commemoration event for the Russian Arctic Convoy Museum.
-Interviews, a lochside piper and wreath laying ceremonies featured in our documentary about the Russian arctic convoys which Winston Churchill described as ’The Worst Journey in the World’.
+Interviews, a lochside piper and wreath laying ceremonies featured in our documentary about the arctic convoys which Winston Churchill described as ’The Worst Journey in the World’.

 We used high resolution 5K drones to capture stunning birdseye views of the area.
 Model ships were filmed at the lochside to represent the ships that sailed out from Loch Ewe and the many sailers whose lives were lost.